DataScienceInPractice/Site/dsip/docs/index.md

 [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.

 Data Science in Practice was originated by
-[Bradley Voytek](https://voyteklab.com/), and is currently primarily taught & developed by [Shannon Ellis](http://www.shanellis.com/).
+[Bradley Voytek](https://voyteklab.com/), and is currently primarily taught and developed by [Shannon Ellis](http://www.shanellis.com/).
 This website and many of the materials were developed by [Tom Donoghue](https://tomdonoghue.github.io/), with additional contributions from the